+Absorption

-Absorption: Methotrexate is generally completely absorbed following parenteral administration, and after intramuscular injection peak serum concentrations occur in 30 to 60 minutes.
+Orally administered methotrexate is absorbed rapidly in most, but not all patients and reaches peak serum levels in 1 to 2 hours in adults and 0.67 to 4 hours in children.
+Methotrexate is generally completely absorbed following parenteral administration, and after intramuscular injection peak serum concentrations occur in 30 to 60 minutes.